-There were a lot of raids by Vikings on England in the 8th century.
-According to the Anglo-Saxon Chronicle, the first confrontation of Danes in England was in 787.
+There were a lot of raids by Vikings in England in the 8th century.
+According to the Anglo-Saxon Chronicle, the first confrontation with Danes in England was in 787.

 The first raid by Vikings was at Lindisfarne in 793.
 The Vikings attacked the monastery.
 This event shook the whole of Europe because this monastery was considered very sacred in the Christian World.

-A siege was Nottingham resulted in no result, so Mercians paid tribute.
-Only Alfred the Great was able to put up an effective resistance against this army.
+Only Alfred the Great was able to put up an effective resistance against this vicious Viking heathen army.

-This helped the Army to move swiftly.
-These burhs helped Anglo-Saxons to limit Danes to the outer frontiers of Wessex and Mercia.
+This helped the Anglo-Saxon army to move swiftly.
+These burhs helped Anglo-Saxons to limit the Danes’ encroaching settlements to the outer frontiers of Wessex and Mercia.

 In 896, Alfred ordered the construction of a small fleet due to threats of Vikings from the sea.
 These ships were twice the size of Viking ships.
 Apart from the size, they were swifter, rode higher in the water, and steadier than Frisian or Danish ships.

-After getting the crown in 871, Alfred had to face the threat of Viking attacks.
-He made peace with Vikings on terms that they would leave Wessex.
-The Vikings went but started raids again.
+After being crowned in 871, Alfred had to face the threat of Viking attacks again.
+He had made peace with Vikings on terms that they would leave Wessex.
+The Vikings went but started raiding again.

-The battle of Edington in 878 was a crucial battle of King Alfred in which he defeated Vikings.
+The battle of Edington in 878 was a crucial battle for King Alfred in which he defeated the Vikings.
 This paved his path to becoming the first Anglo-Saxon king of united England